kaist-cp/circ/README.md

     next: AtomicRc<Self>,
 }

-// The `GraphNode` trait must be implemented for all reference-counted objects.
+// The `RcObject` trait must be implemented for all reference-counted objects.
 // This trait enables the *immediate recursive destruction* strategy, a novel optimization
 // provided by CIRC (see the `Theoretical Introduction` section below).
 //
 // Implementation is straightforward: simply append outgoing `Rc` pointers to `out`.
-// Notably, it remains safe even if the `pop_outgoings` method is not implemented correctly
+// Notably, it remains safe even if the `pop_edges` method is not implemented correctly
-// (e.g., returning fewer pointers than it actually has). impl GraphNode for Node {
+// (e.g., returning fewer pointers than it actually has). impl RcObject for Node {
-    fn pop_outgoings(&mut self, out: &mut Vec<Rc<Self>>) {
+    fn pop_edges(&mut self, out: &mut Vec<Rc<Self>>) {
         out.push(self.next.take());
     }
 }